linafarchado/Safetext/README.md

 ### Model Files
 The pre-trained models are stored in the `models` directory and loaded by the bot scripts for prediction.
+Except for the blur bot, the model is too big for git.
+You need to run the ```blur-pii.ipynb``` notebook.

 ### Discord bot Features